15 Best Things To Do In (And Near) Siem Reap, Cambodia

 Grab A 75 Cent Beer On Pub Street

 Whatever your plans for the evening are, be sure to hit up Pub Street on the way!
-This is a lively area known for its bars, dance clubs, as well as colorful lights and decorations which creates an exciting atmosphere.
-A big attraction that stands out here is the 75 cent beers which many pubs on the street will offer.
+This is a lively area known for its bars, dance clubs, as well as colorful lights and decorations which create an exciting atmosphere.
+A big attraction that stands out here is the 75-cent beers that many pubs on the street will offer.

 Most places offer extended happy hours too where you can also get cocktails for very good value.
 The cheap drinks coupled with the vibrant atmosphere was the perfect way to start our night out in Siem Reap!